tomasnobrega/tomasnobrega.github.io/_pages/about.md

 ### [Firm Characteristics and Stock Returns in Brazil](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4801117)

-##### With Ruy Ribeiro, Josue Costa, Mohammed Kaebi and Igor Martins.
+**With Ruy Ribeiro, Josue Costa, Mohammed Kaebi and Igor Martins.**

-__Abstract:__ We investigate the impact of firm characteristics on stock returns in the Brazilian financial market, considering a long list of characteristics found be relevant in the U.S. market.
+**Abstract:** We investigate the impact of firm characteristics on stock returns in the Brazilian financial market, considering a long list of characteristics found be relevant in the U.S. market.
 Employing Fama-MacBeth regressions, alongside machine learning techniques, we examine over 24 firm-level characteristics.
 Our findings highlight the stronger influence of price-related metrics, such as momentum, liquidity, size and volatility, over accounting variables.
 We also explore the robustness of these characteristics through the construction of various portfolios, revealing significant alphas in multiple portfolio construction methods and substantial out-of-sample performance.

 ### Betting on Betas but against Duration

-#### With Lira Mota and Luca Mertens
+**With Lira Mota and Luca Mertens**
 (Coming soon!)

 ### Development of Finance: Human Capital Perspective

-#### With Jiageng Liu
+**With Jiageng Liu**

-In this project we are interested in the relationship between the development of the financial sector in Brazil and the development of the real economy.
+**Idea:** In this project we are interested in the relationship between the development of the financial sector in Brazil and the development of the real economy.
 Particularly, we are looking at the employment dataset of RAIS and issuance information.

 ---

 ## Education

 ### Insper University

 São Paulo, Brazil.
-Degree: Ph.D. in Finance (Expected December 2025).
+Ph.D. in Finance (Expected December 2025).
-Visiting student at Massachusetts Institute of Technology (MIT) for one year (2024).
+Visiting student at Massachusetts Institute of Technology (MIT) in 2024.

 ### University of Sao Paulo (USP)

 São Paulo, Brazil.
-Degree: B.A. in Economics (Completed in 2016).
+B.A. in Economics (Completed in 2016).
-Visiting student at University of Groningen, Netherlands (6 months in 2015).
+Visiting student at University of Groningen, Netherlands, in 2015.

 ---

 ## Skills

-Software: R, Python, Excel, SQL.
+* Expertise: Asset Pricing, Programming, Statistical Modeling and Implementing, Machine Learning, Big-Data (with a focus on financial datasets), Valuation.
-Managing large financial datasets.
+* Software: R, Python, Excel, SQL.
-Languages: Portuguese (Native), Spanish (Fluent), English (Fluent).
+* Languages: Portuguese (Native), Spanish (Fluent), English (Fluent).

 ---